 The bus then leaves at 1500pm to return to Sandakan by 1700pm.
 It costs RM20 (AUD $7) one way.

 Entrance Fee To The Labuk Bay Proboscis Monkey Sanctuary

 It really is an inexpensive unique and memorable wildlife experience.
 And the entrance fee for a foreign tourist is only RM60 (AUD $20).
 A bargain indeed!

 If you are keen on photography, there is an additional camera fee of RM10 (AUD $3) – smart camera phones are exempt though.

 Expect to spend at least four hours at Labuk Bay.
 If you wish to stay longer, there is accommodation at the Nipah Lodge in the Sanctuary.
 Or stay in Sepilok which is only an hour away and home to the world-famous Sepilok Orangutan Rehabilitation Centre.

-Or if you prefer tropical rainforest flora and bird life, then you simply must visit the Rainforest Discovery Centre (RDC Sandakan).
-There are large Exhibition Halls, Plant Discovery Garden, and long canopy walkway offering a great way to discover the Borneo tropical rainforest.
+Or if you prefer tropical rainforest flora and birdlife, then you simply must visit the Rainforest Discovery Centre (RDC Sandakan) which has large Exhibition Halls, Plant Discovery Garden, and long canopy walkway offering a great way to discover the Borneo tropical rainforest.